-Delhi is the metropolitan city of India.
-It stretches along the bank of the Yamuna River.
-Presently poisonous Plants of Delhi and those of adjacent to Delhi have been studied.
-At present about 18-20 thousand flowering plants are in our country.
+In this paper at present about 18-20 thousand flowering plants are in our country.
 Out of them many plant species are utilized as food . fodder, medicine and fibre.
 Quite a few flowering plant species are poisonous.
-Our knowledge on poisonous plants is important as some of them are used in medicine.
-The poisonous properties are due to toxic substances such as alkaloids, glucosides, saponins, amines, tannins, resins. etc. An account of 27 poisonous plants occurring in district Delhi of Uttar Pradesh has been presented.
+Our Knowledge on poisonous plants is important as some of them are used in medicine.
+The poisonous properties are due to toxic substances such as alkaloids. glucosides. saponins. amines, tannins, resins etc. An account of 27 poisonous plants occurring in district Ghaziabad of Uttar Pradesh (India) has been presented.
 In this survey, total district area was studied and collected the information of the poisonous plants that are grown, wild, planted, cultivated & naturalized of road sides, park avenues and gardens.
 The plants were identified with the help of different published flora and herbarium lodged in different places of India, Herbarium of FRI & BSI, Dehradun, CNH, Hawrah, CSIR, Delhi.
-The information on the poisonous plant's species has been gathered from the tribals during ethnobotanical field survey.
-The study suggests that the tribal people are not only aware of such poisonous plants and their harmful effects, but also use them judiciously for control of insect-pests, bugs. mosquitoes and many other harmful organisms.
+The information on the poisonous plant's species has been gathered from the tribals during ethno-botanical field survey.
+The study suggests that the tribal people are not only aware of such poisonous plants and their harmful effects, but also use them judiciously for control of insect-pests, bugs.
+Mosquitoes and many other harmful organisms.

-Key words : Poisonous plants, ethnomedicine, nut, gujjar, balmik, SC, ST, Gypsy, old men, Nomad, Delhi.
+Key words: Poisonous plants, ethnomedicine, nut, gujjar, balmik, SC, ST, gypsy, old men, Nomad, Ghaziabad.